-The GS9090A may be configured to operate as a simple serial-to-parallel converter.
+The GS9090 may be configured by the application layer to operate as a simple serial-to-parallel converter.
 In this mode, the device presents data to the output data bus without performing any decoding, descrambling, or word-alignment.

-Data-Through functionality is enabled only when the AUTO/MAN, SMPTE\BYPASS, and DVB\ASI input pins are set LOW.
+Data-Through functionality is enabled only when the application layer sets the AUTO/MAN, SMPTE\BYPASS, and DVB\ASI input pins LOW.
 Under these conditions, the lock detect block allows 270Mb/s input data not conforming to SMPTE or DVB-ASI streams to be reclocked and deserialized.
-If the device is in Data-Through mode, and the internal reclocker locks to the data stream, the LOCKED pin will be set HIGH.
+If the device is in

+Data-Through mode, and the internal reclocker locks to the data stream, the LOCKED pin will be set HIGH.

-If the AUTO/MAN pin is not set LOW, the GS9090A will set the SMPTE\BYPASS to logic LOW if presented with a data stream without SMPTE TRS ID words.
+If the application layer does not set the AUTO/MAN pin LOW, the GS9090 will set the SMPTE\BYPASS and DVB\ASI signals to logic LOW if presented with a data stream without SMPTE TRS ID words or DVB-ASI sync words.
 In addition, the LOCKED pin and data bus output pins will be forced LOW.